markusfalk/vscode-angular-extension-pack/angular-development-extension-pack/README.md

 It does not include any theming as this should be your personal preference.

-I explicitly avoid adding angular snippets as there are so many and I don't want to force you to learn one or the other.
+I explicitly avoid angular snippets as there are so many and I don't want to force you to learn one or the other.

 ## Whats in the Box